+Test calculations revealed that vacuum of $10\uu{\AA}$ is sufficient to get surface energy results converged to well below $1\uu{meV/\AA^2}$.
+Similarly, a slab thickness of about $40\uu{\AA}$ is needed in order to avoid interactions of the free surfaces through the gold layer.
 The obtained values from the DFT benchmarks and MD simulations are summarised in Table~\ref{tab:surface_energy}.
 The here obtained DFT values are comparable with data from the literature.
-They exhibit the same ordering ($\gamma_{(1\,1\,0)}>\gamma_{(1\,0\,0)}>\gamma_{(1\,1\,1)}$) as reported in earlier \cite{Vitos1998-ix}.
+They exhibit the same ordering ($\gamma_{(1\,1\,0)}>\gamma_{(1\,0\,0)}>\gamma_{(1\,1\,1)}$) as reported earlier \cite{Vitos1998-ix}.
 In a simplified picture, the surface energy expresses energy penalty related to the areal density of broken bonds \cite{Holec2012-qs,Kozeschnik2007-zs}.
 This is $8/a_0^2$ for the $(1\,0\,0)$ surface, $7.07/a_0^2$ for $(1\,1\,0)$, and $4.33/a_0^2$ for the $(1\,1\,1)$ surface ($a_0$ being the fcc lattice constant).
-The density of broken bonds is similar for the $(1\,0\,0)$ and $(1\,1\,0)$ surfaces, while it is significantly lower for the $(1\,1\,1)$ orientated facet, hence providing a rough explanation for the surface energy ordering.
+The density of broken bonds is similar for the $(1\,0\,0)$ and $(1\,1\,0)$ surfaces, while it is significantly lower for the $(1\,1\,1)$ orientated facet, hence providing a qualitative explanation for the surface energy ordering.

-The DFT and MD values have almost a constant difference between corresponding surface energies.
+The DFT and MD values exhibit an almost constant difference between the corresponding surface energies.
 Moreover, the MD values are very close to the DFT-LDA results.
-This maybe somewhat surprising since the EAM potential has been fitted to the GGA-DFT data using the same parametrisation by Perdew and Wang \cite{Wang1991-ca}.
+This is a somewhat surprising result since the EAM potential has been fitted to the DFT-GGA data using the same parametrisation by Perdew and Wang \cite{Wang1991-ca} as used here.
 We speculate that this is caused by fixing $4.07\,\mbox{\AA}$ as the lattice constant during the EAM potential fitting \cite{Grochola2005-tf}, as our LDA and GGA calculations yielded $4.061$ and $4.176\,\mbox{\AA}$, respectively.
 Nevertheless, since LDA and GGA are known to overestimate and underestimate, respectively, binding\cite{Haas2009-tu}, and since the MD values are in between the two DFT-based estimations, we conclude that the interatomic potential used here is suitable for studying trends in surface energies.
 Moreover, the resulting values are expected to be very close to DFT-LDA calculations.